dynamsoft-docs/capture-vision-docs-mobile/programming/cordova/api-reference/interface-dbr-runtime-settings.md

 # DBRRuntimeSettings

-Class `DBRRuntimeSettings`.
+Interface `DBRRuntimeSettings`.
 It stores the basic barcode decoding settings when using Dynamsoft Barcode Reader.

 ```js
 export interface DBRRuntimeSettings {